 To reach Stonehenge park at Sylvan Lake.
 Hike along the trail on the west side of the lake.
 After hiking about five minutes make a left on an old road.
 Walk thru the roadcut and down to the house.
 Take a right turn on the trail just before the house and take another right fork in the trail which will lead around the south side of Paydirt Pinnacle.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Stonehenge:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Stonehenge:

 Featured Route For Stonehenge